 The directors have a six-year mandate, for which they are not remunerated.

-The Director General, the Finance Director and the government commissioners are invited to all Board of Directors meetings in a voting capacity.
+The Director General, the Finance Director and the government commissioners are invited to all Board of Directors meetings in an advisory capacity.

 The Director General is responsible for the day-to-day running of the company and is assisted by a Management Committee which they chair.
 The Finance Director is also responsible for the financial balance of the company.
 They are both appointed by the King, by royal decree debated by the Council of Ministers.

 The Executive Committee is composed of four members, including the Director General and the Finance Director.
 The two other members are appointed by the Board of Directors for a renewable six-year term.

 Lastly, a Management Team meeting is held once a week and involves all the managers of the Centre for Fine Arts, including the members of the Management Committee.

 The Centre for Fine Arts is overseen by the federal minister who has supervisory authority over the federal cultural institutions, and the Minister for Budget.

 The oversight is provided by three government commissioners appointed by the King, two on the proposal of the supervisory minister and one on the proposal of the Minister for Budget.

 A board of four auditors is entrusted with controlling the financial position, annual accounts and the regularity of transactions to be recorded in the annual accounts.

 Two auditors are appointed at the General Meeting from among the members (individuals or legal entities) of the Institut de Réviseurs d'Entreprises, the Belgian institute of auditors, for a four-year term.